What Is an API: Understanding How They Work

 Open API

-• Twitter API's Essential tier: Developers can use Twitter's Essential tier API to tap into core Twitter elements, such as Direct Messages, Tweets, Lists, and Spaces.
-Twitter wants developers to use this API to build products and tools that make Twitter healthier, better, and more capable of extending public conversations.
+A user can use Twitter's Essential tier API to tap into core Twitter elements, such as Direct Messages, Tweets, Lists, and Spaces.
+Twitter wants users to use these more modern web APIs to build products and tools that make Twitter healthier, better, and more capable of extending public conversations.

-• GitHub's REST API: Developers can use the GitHub open REST API to retrieve data, create integrations, and automate workflows.
-GitHub provides ample documentation for using its REST API.
+Tech teams and engineers can use the GitHub open REST API to retrieve data, create integrations, and automate workflows.
+GitHub provides ample documentation for using its API.

 Partner API

 Partner APIs have strict rules around security, authentication, and authorization.
-They are only available to certain parties, such as authorized external developers.
-Developers usually use these APIs to aid business-to-business partnerships.
+They are only available to certain parties, such as authorized external users.
+Using this method helps to aid business-to-business partnerships.

-• eBay's APIs: eBay offers a broad range of APIs for general commerce that are only available to eBay partners.
-Approved developers have a unique partner Campaign ID that links their traffic to their partner account.
+eBay offers a broad range of choices for general commerce that are only available to eBay partners.
+Approved access who has a unique partner Campaign ID that links their traffic to their partner account.
 This compensates them for qualifying transactions.

-• Some aspects of the Twitter API: Twitter API offers partner tiers, such as Elevated, Elevated+, and Academic Research.
-Developers must apply through the Twitter API website to use these tiers.
+Twitter API offers partner tiers, such as Elevated, Elevated+, and Academic Research.
+Users must apply through the Twitter API website to use these tiers.

 Internal API

-Internal APIs are used by companies internally to drive productivity, add value, and reduce time spent exchanging data between teams.
-Unlike open and partner APIs, they have no external exposure to developers or monetization.
+This type is used by companies internally to drive productivity, add value, and reduce time spent exchanging data between teams.
+Unlike open and partner, they have no external exposure to an outsider of an organization.

-• Increased security: Internal APIs are not free from security risks.
-Like all programs, they often have problems with authorization and access control.
+Internal APIs are not free from security risks and can have problems with authorization and access control.
 However, internal APIs tend to have fewer risks.
-That's because if and when security risks arise within internal APIs, they can't be exploited by third-party attackers.
-Companies using internal APIs also don't have to worry about internal API security threats expanding to affect customers and partner organizations.
+That's because if and when security risks arise within an internal API, they can't be exploited by third-party attackers.
+Companies using internal APIs also don't have to worry about internal security threats expanding to affect customers and partner organizations.

 Composite API

-These APIs combine several API requests into one API call to save data usage and make apps more efficient.
+Composite APIs combine several API requests into one API documentation to save data usage and make apps more efficient with their request and response.

-Many developers use composite APIs for applications that are frequently bundled together.
-A common example is a shopping cart application, which chronologically batches the following API requests into a single API call:
+Many use this for software components and applications that are frequently bundled together.
+A common example is a shopping cart application, which chronologically batches the following API requests into a single API call.
+This process could look like the following:

 1. Create a customer